Simulation video game: History

 The Sumerian Game (1964), a text-based early mainframe game designed by Mabel Addis, based on the ancient Sumerian city-state of Lagash, was the first economic simulation game.
+In 1968, Cornell University funded several simulation games which were developed by Prof. Robert Chase and his students.
+These included Cornell Hotel Administration Simulation Exercise and Cornell Restaurant Administration Simulation Exercise.
+Notably the restaurant game featured competitive play, with teams managing competing restaurants.
+The games drew attention from the relevant industries of the time and were made playable at national conventions for the American Hotel & Motel Association and the Club Managers Association of America in 1969.

 Another early economic sim by Danielle Bunten Berry, M.U.L.E., released in 1983.

 In the 1980s, it became a trend for arcade video games to use hydraulic motion simulator arcade cabinets.
 The trend was sparked by Sega's "taikan" games, with "taikan" meaning "body sensation" in Japanese.
 Sega's first game to use a motion simulator cabinet was Space Tactics (1981), a space combat simulator that had a cockpit cabinet where the screen moved in sync with the on-screen action.
 The "taikan" trend later began when Yu Suzuki's team at Sega (later known as Sega AM2) developed Hang-On (1985), a racing video game where the player sits on and moves a motorbike replica to control the in-game actions.
 Suzuki's team at Sega followed it with hydraulic motion simulator cockpit cabinets for rail shooters such as Space Harrier (1985), racing games such as Out Run (1986), and combat flight simulators such as After Burner (1987) and G-LOC: Air Battle (1990).
 One of the most sophisticated motion simulator cabinets in arcades was Sega's R360 (1990), which simulated the full 360-degree rotation of an aircraft.
 Sega have since continued to manufacture motion simulator cabinets for arcade games through to the 2010s.

 In the mid-1980s, Codemasters and the Oliver Twins released a number of games with "Simulator" in the title, including BMX Simulator (1986), Grand Prix Simulator (1986), and Pro Boxing Simulator (1988).
 Richard and David Darling of Codemasters were inspired by Concertmaster's best-selling games, which were based on real sports such as football and BMX racing, which had a pre-existing popularity.
 In a parody of the established "simulator" cliche, Your Sinclair released a game titled Advanced Lawnmower Simulator in 1988.

-While many credit simulation games beginning with Will Wright and SimCity in 1989, the true progenitor of the genre was Fortune Builder, released in 1984 for ColecoVision.
-Games such as SimLife and SimEarth were subsequently created and are capable of teaching players the basics of genetics and global ecosystems.
+The introduction of the city-building simulation subgenre is closely associated with the 1989 release of SimCity by developer Will Wright.
+However, earlier city-building titles had been published, including the 1984 Colecovision title Fortune Builder.
+Later games published by Wright's company Maxis, including SimLife and SimEarth, simulated worlds at a broader scale, including recreations of genetics and global ecosystems.

 A study of adolescents who played SimCity 2000 found that those players had a greater appreciation and expectation of their government officials after playing.